fzakaria/fzakaria.com/_posts/2024-07-29-import-but-don-t-import-your-nixos-modules.md

 Let's use an incredibly simple example to demonstrate the bug.

-First let's make our module `greet.nix`; it's a trivial module with a single option.
-We also have a `config.nix` which you could think of as our `configuration.nix` in a typical NixOS installation.
+First let's make our module `greet.nix`; it's a trivial module that sets a single option.
+We also have a `config.nix` which you could think of as our `configuration.nix` in a typical NixOS installation that defines the option.

 ```nix
 # greet.nix